parmidamardi/Water-Sort-Puzzle-Problems/README.md

 • Informed search algorithms: They have additional information about the goal by something called heuristic.
-Greedy Search and A* Tree Search that are discussed, are here.
+Greedy Search and A* Tree Search are discussed here.